The Frontier of Agricultural Index Insurance Innovation for Economic Development

 As a major challenge continues to be low adoption rates among small-scale agricultural households, researchers are developing and testing ways to “bundle” index insurance with complementary interventions.
 Complementary interventions are separate interventions that leverage each other’s strengths to provide an overall greater potential benefit than each can alone.

 Poverty graduation programs have only recently been studied by economists and others for their impacts on small-scale agricultural households.
-The AMA Innovation Lab and the International Livestock Research Institute partnered with The BOMA Project’s poverty graduation program for women in northern Kenya to add index-based livestock insurance to its programming.
+The MRR Innovation Lab and the International Livestock Research Institute (ILRI) partnered with The BOMA Project’s poverty graduation program for women in northern Kenya to add index-based livestock insurance to its programming.
 The index insurance component is designed to help make gains in income sustainable despite a severe drought.

 Certification for a Minimum Quality Standard in East Africa